Chassis Number: AM300/3/1445

 But even that knowledge does not prepare you for the detail of this car’s restoration and the pride taken in its restoration – when you look at the beautifully trimmed door cards, you see original window winders.
 What you do not see are the electric window motors operated by those same window winders acting as switches – and of course the driver can operate the passenger window remotely.

-Everywhere you turn, that attention to detail shines through - even the underside of the car, the parts that you never see and are too often hideen under a layer of dirt or disguised by underseal, the excellence shine through.
+Everywhere you look and from whatever angle, that attention to detail shines through - even the underside of the car, the parts that you never see and are too often hideen under a layer of dirt or disguised by underseal, the excellence shine through.
 That means that the next owner will have the pleasure of enjoying a period masterpiece with the convenience of their everyday car and secure in the knowledge that the beauty is far from skin deep.

 There are currently no MOT history details for this car.